 Severance Policy and Change of Control Provisions.
-The Company has a severance policy which covers corporate officers (other than Messrs.
-Ratcliffe and Rowell) and other individuals.
+The Company has a severance policy which covers corporate officers and other individuals.
 The policy provides that if an eligible individual's employment is terminated (other than for cause), or if the eligible individual terminates his employment for any of the reasons noted below within three years after the occurrence of certain "Change of Control" events, he is entitled to receive the present value (discounted at 120% of the short term federal rate) of the severance amounts provided under the policy.
 The formula in the case of corporate officers is based upon eight weeks of base salary continuation for each full year of service, subject to a minimum of 26 weeks and a maximum of 104 weeks, with the formula amount reduced to 67% and 33% thereof, respectively, if termination occurs in the second and third year following the Change of Control event.
 In addition, upon such termination of employment, the eligible individual would be entitled to (a) a bonus of no less than his target bonus for the year in which the Change of Control occurs, pro rated for the number of months to such termination, and (b) for the period the base salary would have been continued even though paid as a lump sum (i) various medical and health plans, and (ii) death and accidental death benefits.
 The reasons for which the eligible individual may terminate his employment include: diminution in his authority, reduction in his compensation level, relocation or adverse modification of his benefits under bonus, benefit or similar plans.

-The 1973 Plan provides for the acceleration of all options (other than incentive stock options granted on or after January 1, 1987) in the event of a "Change of Control" as defined in the 1973 Plan, except that, in the event of a Change of Control where the cash out of an eligible option would cause the Change of Control transaction to be ineligible for pooling-of-interests accounting under APB No. 16, no cash out will occur.
-(See footnote (1) to the table captioned "Options/SAR Grants During 1999 Fiscal Year.")
+The 1973 Plan provides for the acceleration of all options (other than incentive stock options granted on or after January 1, 1987) in the event of a "Change of Control" as defined in the 1973 Plan.
+(See footnote (1) to the table captioned "Options/SAR Grants During 2001 Fiscal Year.")
 In the event that a 1973 Plan participant retires (whether or not a Change of Control has occurred) with the consent of the Company, the Compensation Committee may, in its discretion, extend the exercise period of the participant's exercisable option to the date on which the option would expire in the event that the participant had continued to be employed by the Company.